Quakers are a community of seekers with diverse beliefs. We seek meaningful life, an accepting community, and doing good in the world.

-Our main meeting has a children’s program and a music group — please contact us to confirm the details.
-Please feel welcome to join us any Sunday.
+Our meeting joyfully welcomes children — please contact us to confirm the details.
+Please feel welcome to just show up to any of our events.

 Quakers believe that if you want to find out what God has to say, you need to listen.
 And so we spend a lot of time listening in quiet prayer.
 That quiet prayer time, which can happen anytime, anywhere, is the heart of the Quaker religious experience.